Getting to and from NAIA

 - Green GSM: iOS and Android

-This is usually the best option if:
+This is the best option if:

 - You are arriving in Manila for the first time